rai-project/raid/README.md

     docker exec -it rai-mongo mongo --authenticationDatabase admin -u rai-root -p some-password admin

 Switch to the rankings database
+This doesn't actually create a database until you put something into the database

     use rankings

-Create a collection for the submissions:
+Create a collection for the submissions.

     db.createCollection("submissions")

-Add a user for the rai-client
+Now that the rankings database exists, add a user for the rai-client

     db.createUser({ user: 'rai-client', pwd: 'some-password', roles: [ { role: "readWrite", db: "rankings" } ] });